How to Survive Long Flights in Economy

 Think ahead about how you want to feel when you land

-So, while it might be tempting to fill up on “fun” junk foods or consume a lot of alcoholic, caffeinated, or sugary beverages, making good eating and drinking decisions will help you feel better in the long run.
+So, while it might be tempting to fill up on “fun” junk foods or consume a lot of alcoholic, caffeinated, or sugary beverages, making good eating and drinking decisions will help you feel better in the long run and can help reduce the impacts of jet lag.

 Stay hydrated